calebjsec/VPN-Deployment-with-BDF-XDP-Technology-by-Path-Network/README.md

 ![Change the Default Password & Username](https://imgur.com/IaubtgD.png)

-## Create VPN Server on Pritunl Panel

 ## 1. Create VPN Server on Pritunl Panel

-*On the Pritunl dashboard, click the "Add Server" button.
+*On the Pritunl dashboard, click the "Add Server" button.*

-Set Server Name: In the server configuration window, set a name for your VPN server (e.g., "MyVPNServer").
+## 2. Set Server Name: *In the server configuration window, set a name for your VPN server (e.g., "MyVPNServer").*

-Protocol and Port: Under "Protocol", select "UDP".
-Set the "Port" to 22000.
+## 3. Protocol and Port: *Under "Protocol", select "UDP".
+Set the "Port" to 22000.*

 DNS Configuration: Set the "DNS Server" to 1.1.1.1 (Cloudflare DNS).